 So, what does this mean?
-On its surface, this data is exciting – suggesting that benefits of CPI based regimens might extend well beyond an initial three-month disease assessment following treatment initiation.
+On its surface, this data is exciting – suggesting that the benefits of CPI-based regimens might extend well beyond an initial three-month disease assessment following treatment initiation.
 Hard conclusions cannot be drawn from a retrospective study at this point as so many of the usual various factors (prognostic factors, disease stage, prior therapies, etc.) influencing outcomes should be considered.
-In addition, the state of the art of evaluating CPI based therapy and oncology treatment ranging from approaches to measuring the tumor response (radiographically, radiomics and/or biopsy analysis), to clinical trial design considerations towards combination therapy approaches, and patient eligibly have evolved since those eight studies were conducted.
+In addition, the state-of-the-art of evaluating CPI-based therapy and oncology treatment ranging from approaches to measuring the tumor response (radiographically, radiomics, and/or biopsy analysis), to clinical trial design considerations towards combination therapy approaches, and patient eligibly has evolved since those eight studies were conducted.
 Despite these caveats, the analysis FDA presented remains intriguing to anyone working in the oncology space.
 A 13-month improvement in median survival in virtually all settings is a phenomenal success.

-CPI treatment has been hailed as “game-changing” and the rapid adoption of CPI in early stage treatment for Melanoma, Non-small Cell Lung Cancer, Head and Neck Squamous Cell Cancer, Classical Hodgkin’s Lymphoma, Primary Mediastinal Large-B Cell Lymphoma, Urothelial Carcinoma and more suggests it truly is offering hope to patients in a very broad sense.
-Industry has contended that CPI-based regimens could have long term impact to patients that current study designs and tools are insufficient to detect and measure.
-Overall survival (OS) is still the gold-standard as the most reliable and precise clinical endpoint, effectively immune from bias.
+CPI treatment has been hailed as “game-changing” and the rapid adoption of CPI in early-stage treatment for Melanoma, Non-small Cell Lung Cancer, Head and Neck Squamous Cell Cancer, Classical Hodgkin’s Lymphoma, Primary Mediastinal Large-B Cell Lymphoma, Urothelial Carcinoma and more suggests it truly is offering hope to patients in a very broad sense.
+The industry has contended that CPI-based regimens could have the long-term impact on patients that current study designs and tools are insufficient to detect and measure.
+Overall survival (OS) is still the gold standard as the most reliable and precise clinical endpoint, effectively immune from bias.
 FDA has focused on OS as the key endpoint for determining benefit following progression on CPI therapy knowing that at the end of a study, patients would ultimately move on to additional therapies or regimens.
-Does this analysis of long-term outcome post CPI therapy impact the hierarchy of endpoints used in clinical trials evaluating a checkpoint inhibitor?
-This is a topic for continued debate, as the prognostic factors (e.g. absence of rapidly progressing disease, ECOG status, life expectancy and laboratory values) tumor type and available therapies will undoubtedly impact the evaluation of any primary clinical endpoint.
+Does this analysis of long-term outcome post-CPI therapy impact the hierarchy of endpoints used in clinical trials evaluating a checkpoint inhibitor?
+This is a topic for continued debate, as the prognostic factors (e.g. absence of rapidly progressing disease, ECOG status, life expectancy, and laboratory values) tumor type and available therapies will undoubtedly impact the evaluation of any primary clinical endpoint.

-With respect to evaluating the potential for clinical benefit of a CPI therapy following progression how long should patients be followed?
-Could or should you do a long-term registry study for all patientsso that the initial endpoint (Response Rate (RR), progression free survival (PFS), or OS) of a study is only the first piece of data that shows the immediate effects of the CPI monotherapy or combination therapy?
-This design might prove that disease control for some drugs doestranslate to increased OS over the life of the patient, even when tumors are not eradicated.
+With respect to evaluating the potential for the clinical benefit of a CPI therapy following progression, how long should patients be followed?
+Could or should you do a long-term registry study for all patients so that the initial endpoint (Response Rate (RR), progression-free survival (PFS), or OS) of a study is only the first piece of data that shows the immediate effects of the CPI monotherapy or combination therapy?
+This design might prove that disease control for some drugs does translate to increased OS over the life of the patient, even when tumors are not eradicated.
 This would be a long study but if the goal is as FDA says, “clinical benefit” and that is defined as survival, then overall improvement in life span, regardless of when it occurs (on study or 2 years later) should be equally important for approval.